 The partnership led the UT System Board of Regents to in February 2011 approve changing the institution’s name to The University of Texas Southwestern Medical Center, stripping “at Dallas” from the name.
 The change was intended to reflect the growing breadth of the school, including UT Southwestern’s partnership with the Seton Family of Hospitals.

 UT Southwestern is located on Harry Hines Boulevard, a 10-minute drive northwest of downtown Dallas.
 Since the late 1960s the university has grown to include 10.9 million square feet of space with another 1.4 million square feet under construction.
 Affiliated hospitals adjacent to the campus are Children's Medical Center Dallas and Parkland Memorial Hospital.

 UT Southwestern's faculty and residents annually provide care to more than 100,000 hospitalized patients and oversee nearly 2.2 million outpatient visits.
 They also provide $123 million in unreimbursed professional services annually.

-The faculty also includes six Nobel Laureates, four of whom are active faculty members, 23 members of the prestigious National Academy of Sciences, and 19 members of the National Academy of Medicine (formerly the Institute of Medicine), a component of the NAS.
+The faculty also includes six Nobel Laureates, five of whom are active faculty members, 22 members of the prestigious National Academy of Sciences, and 18 members of the National Academy of Medicine (formerly the Institute of Medicine), a component of the NAS.